We store the last 100 revisions for each post on your blog.

 A revision is saved each time you click Save Draft or Update.

-Displaying the Revision module
+Display Revision module

-The Revision module is hidden by default.
+The Revision module is hidden by default in the classic editor.

-You enable it as follows:
+You enable the revision module in the classic editor as follows:

 1. Click on Screen Options in the upper right corner of your dashboard when you have a post open in edit mode.